jomasego/specialist-work-recommendations/README.md

 ## 🔮 Future Improvements

-*   **Advanced Interaction:** Implement sentiment detection and smart caching.
+*   **Advanced Interaction:** Implement sentiment detection for adaptive responses.
-*   **Robustness & Security:** Add malicious query detection and rate limiting.
+*   **Robustness & Security:** Implement rate limiting and explore more advanced security measures.
-*   **Monitoring:** Track latency, cost, and API call metrics.
+*   **Monitoring & Analytics:** Integrate comprehensive tracking for latency, cost, API call metrics, and user engagement.
-*   **Database Integration:** Store chat history, user feedback, and freelancer profiles in a persistent database (e.g., SQLite or PostgreSQL).
+*   **Database Integration:** Migrate from JSON files to a robust database (e.g., SQLite, PostgreSQL) for persistent storage of freelancer profiles, chat history, and feedback.
+*   **Automated Evaluation:** Develop scripts for automated evaluation against ground truth datasets to measure accuracy and relevance.
+*   **Advanced Prompting:** Experiment with techniques like few-shot prompting and chain-of-thought for more complex reasoning.
+*   **Context Compression:** Implement strategies to compress context for LLM API calls, optimizing for cost and token limits.
-*   **Scalability:** Deploy the application using a production-ready WSGI server like Gunicorn.
+*   **Scalability:** Deploy the application using a production-ready WSGI server like Gunicorn and explore containerization (e.g., Docker).